 Previous observations of SPRs, climate, and vegetation have motivated different approaches to identify the functional relationship between these parameters.
 These studies stem from the empirically derived relationship proposed by Heimsath et al. (1997).
-Here we highlight three previous approaches (e.g., Fig. 5 and S6) aimed at quantifying the effects of MAP, MAT, and in some cases LAI, on SPRs (see Supplementary Material S2 for equations used).
-An overview of the approaches considered are as follows.
+Here we highlight three previous approaches (e.g., Fig. 5 and S6) aimed at quantifying the effects of MAP, MAT, and in some cases LAI, on SPRs (see Supplemental Material S2 for equations used).
+An overview of the approaches considered

+- 315 are as follows.
 First, Norton et al. (2014) developed an empirical soil production function to determine maximum SPRs based on MAP, MAT, and variable depth of soil cover (Fig. 5A and B).
 Second, Pelletier and Rasmussen (2009) used the "effective energy and mass transfer" (EEMT) approach of Rasmussen and Tabor (2007) to calculate SPRs (Fig. S6).
 Biotic controls are included in EEMT through the influence of MAP and MAT on biota.
-Finally (third), Pelak et al. (2016) developed a production rate function assuming the abiotic production rate is constant, and the biotic effects are calculated based on present-day soil depth and vegetation biomass (Fig. 5C).
+Finally (third), Pelak et al. (2016) developed a production rate function assuming the abiotic production rate is constant, and the biotic effects are calculated based on present-day soil - 320 depth and vegetation biomass (Fig. 5C).
 The previous studies suggest markedly different functional relationships between MAP, MAT, vegetation, and SPRs, thereby highlighting uncertainty in our current knowledge.
 General trends in the controls on SPRs are, however, visible from observations.
-Maximum SPRs (under a constant average MAT of 14°C) are predicted to increase rapidly with increasing MAP to high values (Fig. 5A, black bold line).
-The maximum SPRs of Norton et al. (2014) explain the observed highest rates, but fail to capture the observed decrease in SPRs with increasing MAP (at MAP > ~600 mm/yr).
+Maximum SPRs (under a constant average MAT of 14°C) rapidly increase with increasing MAP to high values (Fig. 5A, black bold line).
+The maximum SPRs of Norton et al. (2014) explain the observed highest rates but fail to capture the observed decrease in SPRs with increasing MAP (at - 325 MAP > ~600 mm/yr).
 Furthermore, the Norton et al. model predicts that if soil depths are thicker than predicted maximum SPRs decrease (Fig. 5A, black stippled lines).
 However, the previously described approach of Norton et al. (2014) does not account for increases in soil depth that are observed with increasing precipitation and vegetation cover (e.g., Rasmussen and Tabor, 2007; Pelak et al., 2016).
-To explore the combined effects of variable soil depth with MAP (and hence vegetation cover) on SPRs we modified the approach of Norton et al. (2014) (see Supplementary Material S2) to account for increasing soil depth with increasing MAP (Fig. 5A; blue curve).
+To explore the combined effects of variable soil depth with MAP (and hence vegetation cover) on SPRs we modified the approach of Norton et al. (2014) (see Supplementary Material S2) to account for increasing - 330 soil depth with increasing MAP (Fig. 5A; blue curve).
 Using this modified approach, the SPRs reach a maximum around 1,100 mm/yr MAP and then decrease with higher MAP.
-This modification to the approach of Norton et al., (2014) results in a predicted relationship more similar to global observations whereby SPRs initially increase, reach a maximum value. and then decrease as MAP increases.
+This modification to the approach of Norton et al., (2014) results in a predicted relationship more similar to global observations whereby SPRs initially increase, reach a maximum value, and then decrease as MAP increases.
 Although the blue curve in Fig. 5A does not provide a good fit to observations (in part because each sample location has a different MAT), we note that the general trend in the model predictions and data are more closely matched, thereby highlighting the potential importance of considering soil depth variations in this type of analysis.
 The relationship between MAT and SPR is less clear (Fig. 5B).
-Here, the predicted maximum SPRs using the approach of Norton et al., (2014) are shown for different MAT (Fig. 5B), assuming no soil depth (black line) or stable soil depth (stippled lines).
-Comparison between the predicted and observed SPR shows a general disagreement between model predictions and observations using this approach.
+Here, the predicted maximum SPRs using the approach of Norton et al., (2014) are shown (black lines, Fig. 5B) for different MAT, assuming no soil depth and variable MAP from 1000 to 10 mm/yr.
+Comparison between the predicted and observed SPR for different magnitudes of MAP shows a general disagreement between model predictions and observations using this approach.